 In 1983 Bob and Cynthia Holzapfel took over the management of the company.
 Plant-based recipe books continued to be one of BPC’s principal genres, including Jo Stepaniak’s The Uncheese Cookbook (1994), which broke ground by providing some of the first vegan alternatives to dairy products.
 Dietitians Brenda Davis and Vesanto Melina coauthored the go-to book on plant-based nutrition, Becoming Vegan in 1995, which has now evolved into two volumes: Becoming Vegan Express Edition and Becoming Vegan Comprehensive Edition.
 When the raw-food movement blossomed, BPC combined forces with sprouting pioneer Steve Meyerowitz to distribute Sproutman Publications titles.

 GroundSwell Books is an imprint dedicated to titles that engage and inspire readers to create a healthy, sustainable planet for future generations.
 Topics range from water conservation and gardening to off-grid living.
-Planet in Crisis is a new series that features an urgent environmental crisis, solution-based information, and a call to action.
-Transforming Plastic: From Pollution to Evolution is the first book in this series.
+Planet in Crisis is a series that features an urgent environmental crisis, solution-based information, and a call to action.
+Planetary Solutions, for kids aged 9-12, inspires young people to understand, challenge, and solve the environmental problems that put the Earth at risk.